Here is The Difference Between Hydroponics and Aquaponics

 – by Colle and Phyllis Davis

-- Permanent fulltime jobs and year round food production in three months in greenhouses or warehouse
+- Permanent full-time jobs are created and year round food production is available in three months when grown in greenhouses or warehouses.

-- Grows pesticide free food, table vegetables and fish, raised in simple yet revolutionary new technology that replicates nature
+- Aquaponics grows pesticide free food, table vegetables and fish, raised in a simple yet revolutionary new technology that replicates nature.

 - Total sustainability can be achieved by selling most of the food production to local markets.

-Hydroponics is a very recent technology first noted in the 17th Century; the name itself was only coined in 1937 from the Greek words for ‘water’ and for ‘work’ by William Frederick Gericke of the University of California at Berkeley.
+Hydroponics (image above of lettuces) is a very recent technology first noted in the 17th Century; the name itself was only coined in 1937 from the Greek words for ‘water’ and for ‘work’ by William Frederick Gericke of the University of California at Berkeley.
 He grew a 25′ tomato plants in his backyard using only mineral salts in water.

 As amazing and productive as hydroponic is, there is a built in problem with the technology.
 The nutrient solution used in the growing of the plants eventually has to be ‘changed out’ or it will become toxic to the plants, even if the system is being run organically because some of the nutrients become concentrated in the water and even adding water to dilute it, there comes a time when it must be changed out.
 Therein lies the rub . . .